-Here’s what to anticipate when you’re replacing your air conditioner.
+Here’s what to anticipate when you’re installing a new air conditioner.

-When to Replace Your Air Conditioner
+The Best Time to Replace Your Air Conditioner

 Replace